harmony-one/hmy-react/docs/README.md

 // import your favorite hmy convenience library here

 function getLibrary(provider, connector) {
-  return new HmyProvider(provider) // this will vary according to whether you use e.g. harmony-one or harmony-js }
+  return new Web3Provider(provider) // this will vary according to whether you use e.g. harmony-one or harmony-js }

 function App () {